 In May 2014, the Human Rights Council appointed Ms. Urmila Bhoola as Special Rapporteur on contemporary forms of slavery, including its causes and consequences.

 Article 4 of the UDHR states that ‘No one shall be held in slavery or servitude: slavery and the slave trade shall be prohibited in all their forms’.

-Slavery was the first human rights issue to arouse wide international concern yet it still continues today.
-Slavery like practices remains a grave and persistent problem today.
+Slavery was the first human rights issue to arouse wide international concern yet it still continues today and slavery-like practices also remain a grave and persistent problem.

-The mandate on contemporary forms of slavery includes but is not limited to issues such as: debt bondage, serfdom, forced labour, child slavery, sexual slavery, forced or early marriages and the sale of wives.
-As a legally permitted labour system, traditional slavery has been abolished everywhere, but it has not been completely stamped out.
-There are still reports of slave markets.
-Even when abolished, slavery leaves traces.
+The mandate on contemporary forms of slavery includes but is not limited to issues such as: traditional slavery, forced labour, debt bondage, serfdom, children working in slavery or slavery-like conditions, domestic servitude, sexual slavery, and servile forms of marriage.
+As a legally permitted labour system, traditional slavery has been abolished everywhere, but it has not been completely eradicated.
 It can persist as a state of mind- among victims and their descendants and among the inheritors of those who practised it –long after it has formally ended.